top of page

 Yet it is important to understand the mission of the McGill clinical psychology program, which has a strong clinical science orientation.
 Our program is designed to train clinical scientists, and thus students who are happiest in our program tend to want careers that incorporate research.
 Students interested only in careers in clinical practice are not best served by our program or work in my lab.

 As a mentor, I am best prepared to support students who are interested in careers that involve research.
 This includes a wide variety of career paths, including academic faculty positions (e.g. tenure-track positions in departments of Psychology, Education, Social work, or Public Health); clinical-research careers (e.g. in academic medical centers); clinical-teaching careers (e.g., evidence-based practice, supervision, and teaching in public health settings) and non-academic careers in applied research, health services administration or policy.
+Several graduates of my lab have gone on to clinical-teaching careers in which they provide therapy and also supervise and teach in public health settings-- from my perspective this is a fantastic outcome for our program.

 My own experiences with mental health problems (e.g., my own, a friend’s, or a relative’s) have shaped my interest in joining your lab.
 I’ve been told not to mention this in my research statement.
 Is this true?